Andrew S. Tanenbaum: Amsterdam Compiler Kit

 The Amsterdam Compiler Kit is a toolkit for producing portable compilers.
 It was started sometime before 1981 and Andrew Tanenbaum was the architect from the start until version 5.5.

 MINIX

 In 1987, Tanenbaum wrote a clone of UNIX, called MINIX (MINi-unIX), for the IBM PC.
 It was targeted at students and others who wanted to learn how an operating system worked.
 Consequently, he wrote a book that listed the source code in an appendix and described it in detail in the text.
 The source code itself was available on a set of floppy disks.
 Within three months, a Usenet newsgroup, comp.os.minix, had sprung up with over 40,000 subscribers discussing and improving the system.
-One of these subscribers was a Finnish student named Linus Torvalds, who began adding new features to MINIX and tailoring it to his own needs.
+One of these subscribers was Linus Torvalds, who began adding new features to MINIX and tailoring it to his own needs.
 On October 5, 1991, Torvalds announced his own (POSIX-like) kernel, called Linux, which originally used the MINIX file system but is not based on MINIX code.

-Although MINIX and Linux have diverged, MINIX continues to be developed, now as a production system as well as an educational one.
-The focus is on building a highly modular, reliable, and secure operating system.
-The system is based on a microkernel, with only 5000 lines of code running in kernel mode.
-The rest of the operating system runs as a number of independent processes in user mode, including processes for the file system, process manager, and each device driver.
-The system continuously monitors each of these processes, and when a failure is detected is often capable of automatically replacing the failed process without a reboot, without disturbing running programs, and without the user even noticing.
-MINIX 3, as the current version is called, is available under the BSD license for free.

-Research projects

-Tanenbaum has also been involved in numerous other research projects in the areas of operating systems, distributed systems, and ubiquitous computing, often as supervisor of PhD students or a postdoctoral researcher.
-These projects include: